abughurab16/JResources/README.md

 ### Quicky

-**Julia is C+Python, in other words it is simple and fast, Julia is 1-index based.**
+**Julia is C+Python, in other words, it is simple and fast, Julia is 1-index based.**

 #### Resources to Learn Julia

-* [I highly suggest reading the docs](https://docs.julialang.org/en/v1/), and refer to it oftenly.
+* [I highly suggest reading the docs](https://docs.julialang.org/en/v1/), and refer to it often.

 * [Julia Academy](https://juliaacademy.com/courses).
 Definitely My Favourite choice.